abduabohalima/JINAbase/README.md

 - This tab enables you to retrieve the information for a list of stars from the database.

-- The list including the star names and references must be in this form "star_name_nospaces reference", one entry per line without qoutes.
+- The list including the star names and references must be in this form "star_name_nospaces reference", one entry per line without quotes.

-- To retrive all information for a star, include only the stars name once with no reference.
+- To retrieve all information for a star, include only the star name once with no reference.